The Outsiders (film): Plot

-In 1965 Tulsa, Oklahoma, Darry Curtis is left to raise and support his younger brothers, Sodapop and Ponyboy, after the death of their parents in a car crash eight months earlier.
+In 1965 Tulsa, Oklahoma, Darry Curtis is left to raise his younger brothers, Sodapop and Ponyboy, after the deaths of their parents in a car crash eight months earlier.
 Youth subculture in the city is centered around two gangs — the affluent Socs and the poorer Greasers.
-Amongst the latter are Ponyboy, Johnny Cade, and their friend Dallas Winston, who go to a movie at the local drive-in theater.
-There, Dallas unsuccessfully albeit lewdly flirts with Soc Cherry Valance and leaves in a rage after she insults him by splashing him with Coca-Cola (which he just purchased).
-Cherry and her friend Marcia invite Ponyboy and Johnny to sit with her and her friend, later joined by Two-Bit Matthews.
-After the movie, the Socs' boyfriends, Bob Sheldon and Randy Anderson, take umbrage prompting Two-Bit to pull his switchblade, so the girls leave with the Soc guys to avoid any escalation.
+One day, Ponyboy is jumped by the Socs after heading home from the movie theater, but is rescued by Darry and Sodapop, along with several of their friends.
+Darry chastises Ponyboy for walking home alone, and Sodapop later tells him that when Darry yells at him, that he means well, but Ponyboy dismisses this idea.
+The next day, Ponyboy and his friends Johnny Cade and Dallas Winston, go to a movie at the local drive-in theater.
+There, Dallas unsuccessfully flirts with Soc Cherry Valance and leaves in a rage after she insults him by splashing him with Coca-Cola.
+Cherry and her friend Marcia invite Ponyboy and Johnny to sit with her and her friend, later joined by their friend Two-Bit Matthews.
+After the movie, the Socs' boyfriends, Bob Sheldon and Randy Anderson, take umbrage and confront them, prompting Two-Bit to pull his switchblade, so the girls leave with the Soc guys to avoid escalation.

 Ponyboy and Johnny walk to an abandoned lot to help Johnny avoid his parents' bickering and domestic violence.
-He confesses the hopelessness of his young life and considers suicide.
+He confesses the hopelessness of his life and considers suicide.
 Ponyboy falls asleep, and Johnny wakes him a few hours later.
-At this point, Ponyboy rushes home, where Darry confronts him and violently shoves him to the floor.
+Ponyboy rushes home, where Darry confronts him and slaps him.
 Ponyboy runs off to a local park with Johnny, where Bob, Randy, and three other Socs attack them.
 Johnny is beaten, and when Ponyboy is almost drowned in the park's fountain, Johnny fatally stabs Bob in self-defense.
 Ponyboy and Johnny find Dallas, who gives them money for food and a loaded firearm.
-They flee to Windrixville after hopping on a train and hide in an abandoned church, where they read Gone with the Wind aloud to pass the time.
-Dallas visits, taking them to get a meal at Dairy Queen.
+They flee to Windrixville after hopping on a train and hide in an abandoned church, where they read Gone with the Wind aloud to pass the time, and Ponyboy recites "Nothing Gold Can Stay" to Johnny.
+Dallas visits, taking them to get a meal at Dairy Queen, saying that the rivalry between the Greasers and Socs has escalated due to Bob’s murder.
 He brings a note from Sodapop that urges Ponyboy to come home, as Cherry is willing to testify on their behalf.
 Johnny favors turning themselves in, but Dallas disagrees.